clhenrick/portfolio/_posts/blog/2015-10-07-using-cartodb-and-datatables.md

 title: Using CartoDB for creating data driven web pages
 layout: page
 date: 2015-10-07
-teaser: Using CartoDB.js, SQL API with the jQuery Data Tables API to create an interactive resource guide.
+teaser: "Using CartoDB.js, SQL API with the jQuery Data Tables API to create an interactive resource guide."
 header: no
-categories:
+subheadline: NULL
+tags:
+    - data
+    - cartodb
-  - data cartodb data-tables
+    - data-tables
 ---

 ## Topics Covered